MindTheGap-ERC/CarboKitten.jl/docs/src/visualization/map-view.md

 - `time` — stratigraphic position.
 Either an integer write-frame index (1-based; defaults to the final frame) or a `Unitful.Quantity` time value such as `0.5u"Myr"`, in which case the nearest available frame is used.
+- `depth` — depth below the sediment surface at the selected time.
+The default is `0u"m"`, i.e. the uppermost preserved sediment.
+- `layer_thickness` — thickness of the sampled interval.
+The default is `1u"m"`, which reduces noise from very small sedimentation events.
+- `depositional_resolution` — vertical resolution used for the reconstructed
+  sediment buffer.
+The default is `0.5u"m"`; use the value from the model input when a different resolution was used.
 - `show::Symbol` — controls which stratigraphic quantity is plotted.
   `:model` shows what is being deposited in the chosen frame; `:preserved` shows what is preserved in the stratigraphic column for that frame; `:both`